Emirate of Çemişgezek: Incorporation into Ottoman rule

 On his way to take refuge in Mamluk Egypt following his father's execution, Pir Husayn consulted with Mamay, the Mamluk emir of Malatya, who noted the impending fall of the Mamluks and suggested Pir Husayn appear before Selim.
 Pir Husayn thus traveled to Amasya and submitted himself to Selim, who allowed him to govern Çemişgezek.
 Although Selim was rumored to have been impressed by Pir Husayn's bravery, the probable reason for Selim's pardon was to garner Kurdish support against the Safavid commander Qara Khan Ustajlu, who was active in the area.
 In the summer of 1515, Idris Bitlisi had, on behalf of the Ottoman Empire, mobilized a Kurdish army including from Çemişgezek to fight the Aq Qoyunlu and the Safavids to recapture Diyarbakir.
 The Kurdish army was joined by Ottoman troops from Amasya marching together towards Diyarbakir and succeeded in capturing the city by mid-September same year.
-The army subsequently went on to capture Mardin, and crushed the Qizilbash in Kızıltepe in 1516.
+The army subsequently went on to capture Mardin, and defeated the Qizilbash in Kızıltepe in 1516.
 The Kurds played a crucial role in the victory and were rewarded richly by Bıyıklı Mehmed Pasha who would become the first governor of Diyarbekir Eyalet and fostered good relations with the Kurds in the region.
 Diyarbekir Eyalet would include the Emirate of Çemişgezek.
-The Emirate of Çemişgezek was one of only two Kurdish emirates mentioned in a defter in 1518, the other being Çermik.
+The Emirate of Çemişgezek was one of the two Kurdish emirates mentioned in a defter in 1518, the other being in Çermik.

 Pir Husayn appeared as the sanjak-bey of Çemişgezek in the 1518 tahrir defter and was likely so since 1515.
 Although Pir Husayn's exact death year is unknown, it was likely c.
 1534 or 1535.
 Around that time, a certain Ali from the Dulkadirid dynasty was made the sanjak-bey for a brief period.

 Pir Husayn's death signaled the start of a succession strife between his sixteen sons, which Suleiman the Magnificent intervened.
 The Sultan incorporated the revenue of Çemişgezek town, the poll-tax of non-Muslims (haraç), the sheep tax (adet-i ağnam) and the entire revenue of the villages that looked promising into the imperial domains.
 The remaining timar and ziamet were divided between each son and the land thus remained hereditary in the form of an ocaklık.
 In 1597, by the time Bidlisi wrote Sharafnama, the family was still in control over the region.